SushmithaSudharsan/Mlops_Project_FinancialCrises/README.md

 #### 3. Analyze Portfolio

 - Navigate to **"Portfolio Analysis"** tab
-- Upload CSV file with your holdings (Company, Ticker, Allocation)
+- Use the Companies that you want to compare from the dropdown list
 - Select scenario to test against
-- View portfolio heatmap showing risk by holding
+- View portfolio analysis that shows the risk score for the companies selected
-- Review rebalancing recommendations

 ---